Micki Pistorius: Journalism

+Not too long after starting as a journalist for the SA Broadcasting Radio, she met a colleague who became her husband.
+When they got married, it was a mutual decision to relocate back to Cape Town.
+This is where she began working on a woman's magazine entitled “SARIE.”

 After moving to Cape Town, she wrote for a women's magazine before being appointed to a managerial position in publications at the World Wide Fund for Nature in Stellenbosch.
 After leaving that job, she moved back to Pretoria and worked in public relations at Pretoria Zoo.

 Forensic work

 Pistorius then applied for and was accepted into the psychology honours and master's programmes at the University of Pretoria, acquiring both degrees cum laude.
 She entitled her Master's degree dissertation "A cross evaluation of theories regarding the Oedipus complex by example of case study."
 She started lecturing in psychology, earning a reputation for eccentricity.

 Pistorius joined the South African Police Service (SAPS) in 1994, where she founded and headed the Investigative Psychology Unit (IPU) also known as the Investigative Psychology Section (IPS), as chief investigative psychologist.

 Within two years of this appointment, she completed her D.Phil, with her thesis: "A psycho-analytical approach to serial killers".
 While writing her thesis on serial killers, the first in South Africa, she developed her theory linking Freudian psychosexual development with serial killing.
 She also compiled curricula investigative psychology courses.

 By 1997, Pistorius had trained over 100 detectives to investigate serial criminals, and two successors, including Elmarie Myburgh.
 She said later that she was accepted by the detectives and worked very well with them, and the training developed by her was extended internationally.

 Pistorius was involved in more than thirty serial killer cases while at SAPS.
 Among the killers whose cases she worked on are Norman Afzal Simons, Moses Sithole, David Selepe, Stewart Wilken, Sipho Thwala, Velaphi Ndlangamandla, Cedric Maake, David Mmbengwa, and Christopher Mhlengwa Zikode.

 In 2000, she resigned from the police with the rank equivalent to senior superintendent, and joined a private investigation company.
 She sought counselling when she realised that she suffered from post-traumatic stress disorder.